linker81/PDF-Summarizer-GPT/README.md

 The script does not work applied to PDF that requires the OCR.

-The following parameters, modify the behavior of the script:
+The following parameters modify the behavior of the script:
 - max_dim: maximum number of words (similar to tokens) that are considered in the source text.
 - max_sentences: maximum number of sentences to use to summarize a page
 - temperature: temperature parameter